 What are the best options for health insurance for a 50-year-old?

-Traditional health insurance is the best choice for adults under 65 and over 50 years old.
+Traditional health insurance is best for adults under 65 and over 50.
 Whether you have a health insurance plan through your employer, the ACA Marketplace, or you pay for your insurance.
 Some of the most popular insurance companies among older Americans include:

 - United Healthcare